slowputing/slowputing.github.io/_posts/2019-11-08-hello-world.md

 layout: page
 title: "Hello world"
 date: 2019-12-08 14:00:00 -0000
-categories: Here Now
 ---

-This is about here and now
+This is a post about here and now